 Sissel W. McCarthy

-McCarthy was selected as a Dow Jones News Fellow in 2016 and attended the Dow Jones sponsored Multimedia Training Academy at the University of Texas at El Paso to learn the latest multimedia reporting and production techniques.
+McCarthy was selected as a Dow Jones News Fellow and attended the Dow Jones sponsored Multimedia Training Academy at the University of Texas at El Paso to learn the latest multimedia reporting and production techniques.
 While there, she taught a workshop on using Snapchat as a news platform and produced a multimedia story on the influx of Cuban refugees crossing into the United States at El Paso that was published in the Miami Herald.

 While at the Arthur L Carter Journalism Institute at New York University, McCarthy taught an intensive writing workshop designed to teach the basic elements of news writing and reporting, hard news and feature writing as well as writing on deadline and using social media to report stories and reach a wider audience.
 At Emory University, she was a Senior Lecturer, Journalist-in-Residence and Director of Undergraduate Studies in the Journalism Program, teaching reporting and writing, podcasting, news video production, news literacy and professionalism in the workplace to undergraduates from 2004-2014.
 Her areas of expertise include news literacy, broadcast journalism, and news writing and production across all media platforms.